• Skip to primary navigation

 A bespoke repurposed eastlake victorian mirror frame repurposed into a wall-mounted laundry drying rack with a fold-out shelf to create a complete laundry station next to my small laundry closet.

-As an Amazon Associate, I earn a small commission from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.
 This post may contain affiliate links.
-Read my full disclosure policy here.
+Please read my full disclosure policy and privacy policy.

 11 Reasons Why You Need a Wall-Mounted Laundry Drying Rack